arasors/easy-swipe-view/README.md

-# easy-swipe-list
+# easy-swipe-view

-A simple and easy-to-use swipeable list component for React Native projects, built with Reanimated v2 and react-native-gesture-handler.
+A simple and easy-to-use swipeable list component for `React Native` projects, built with Reanimated v2 and react-native-gesture-handler.

 - Smooth gesture interactions & snapping animations.
 - Compatible with `Reanimated` v2